 Crete Island region

-Crete is located in the southern part of the Aegean Sea, the largest island in Greece, and the fifth largest island in the Mediterranean Sea.
-Here, you can admire the remnants of ancient civilizations, explore glorious beaches, impressive mountainscapes, fertile valleys and steep gorges.
+Crete is in the southern part of the Aegean Sea, the largest island in Greece, and the fifth largest island in the Mediterranean Sea.
+Here, you can admire the remnants of ancient civilizations, explore glorious beaches, impressive mountains, fertile valleys and steep gorges.

 The region of Chania, on the western side of the island, is dominated by the impressive White Mountains, and its famous National Park.
 The Crete Island region includes the following cities: